Tales from the Ozone

-Tales from the Ozone is an album by American rock band Commander Cody and His Lost Planet Airmen.
+Tales from the Ozone is an album by American band Commander Cody and His Lost Planet Airmen.
 Their sixth album, it was produced by the musician Hoyt Axton, and recorded at the Record Plant in Sausalito, California.
 The last studio album to feature most of the band's original lineup, it was released in 1975.
 It reached #168 on the Billboard 200.

 Critical reception

 On AllMusic, Thom Jurek said, "Like their eponymously titled set earlier in 1975, Tales from the Ozone featured a plethora of great songs...
 Critics have been critical of the production on this set in the past, but Axton knew exactly what he was doing in the studio.
 The "flat" sound is the dynamic the band had live, with everything up in the mix."

 On Country Standard Time, Eli Messinger wrote, "Commander Cody and His Lost Planet Airmen's Tales from the Ozone draws almost entirely from a list of covers...
 As a mature band, recording for the then-reigning industry conglomerate, this is more polished than the earlier albums and just as inventive and enjoyable."

 When the album was released, Cash Box magazine wrote, "Commander Cody's music, in its own slightly erratic way, represents the true spirit of America.
 Through the lines of Tales from the Ozone run images of truck stops and bars in one horse towns."